gravitational/teleport/rfd/0183-access-request-kube-resource-allow-list.md

   name: requester-role-2
 spec:
   allow:
-    # no mode specified
+    # no kubernetes_resource specified
     request:
       search_as_roles:
       - kube-access
 ```

-Even though a request mode is defined in one role, since the other role doesn't define a request mode, it results in no restrictions (allow user to request to Kubernetes cluster and its resources)
+Even though a `request.kubernetes_resources`is defined in one role, since the other role doesn't define a `request.kubernetes_resources`, it results in no restrictions (allow user to request to Kubernetes cluster and its resources)

 ## As an admin, if a user requests for namespaces, I want to limit what namespaces a user can request